ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-10-24-whldp-blog-post.md

 *Mawani*: “Set a high bar – actively collaborate with your team to do what it takes to meet this goal.
 Come into the program with the understanding that you will be challenged in unimaginable ways and the WHLDP will stretch your skills and knowledge to overcome these challenges.”

 *The White House Leadership Development Program is a year-long program for high-performing GS-15 employees that focuses on developing enterprise leadership skills, working across functional areas, and leveraging networks to drive collaboration and results.
-For more information on the WHLDP and this year’s graduating class, visit the [website](https://www.pic.gov/content/white-house-leadership-development-program-0/).*
+For more information on the WHLDP and the 2019 graduating class, visit the [website](https://www.pic.gov/content/white-house-leadership-development-program-0/).*